zzl1999777/zzl1999777.github.io/_pages/interest.md

 {% include base_path %}

-Talks
+Interactive star party
 ======
-I tried to organize a interative star party, combining naked eyes, Electronically-Assisted Astronomy, and astrophysics.
+I tried to organize a interactive star party, combining naked eyes, Electronically-Assisted Astronomy, and astrophysics.
+I try to explain the physics process behind what audience naked eyes see.

 Astrography
 ======